dianaseung/quickLR/README.md

 ```
 See for more configuration detail: https://www.inmotionhosting.com/support/server/databases/edit-mysql-my-cnf/

-f).
+e).
 Test if it works using one of the following:
 ```
 mysql
 ```